Copycat - Personal Projectbit.ly/2hGbdsf

 While screenshots are accessible and make sharing a lot of information at once easier, they can be difficult to organize and edit.

-An app that has machine learning, OCR and image content analysis (such as Google's Vision API or Microsoft's Custom Vision) capabilities would make organizing screenshots less of a hassle.
+An app that has machine learning, optical character recognition (OCR) and image content analysis (such as Google's Vision API or Microsoft's Custom Vision) capabilities would make organizing screenshots less of a hassle.
 This app could also display screenshots in full-height, as opposed to square dimensions.

 Using the rich insights I had, I created three personas to help in coming up with the different user scenarios for copycat.